sr-857/threat-hunting-playbooks/README.md

    - Execute the Sigma/YARA validation scripts (`./scripts/validate_*`).
 4. **Document the change.** Update relevant guides in `docs/`, add screenshots when UI changes, and extend ATT&CK mappings where appropriate.
 5. **Submit a PR.** Include a clear summary, testing evidence, and follow-on tasks.

+See the full [CONTRIBUTING](CONTRIBUTING.md) guide for detailed workflows, coding standards, and communication norms.
+New to the project?
+Check the issue tracker for tasks labelled `good first issue` or `help wanted` to get started quickly.

 > Looking to help but not sure where to start?
 Check the `good first issue` and `help wanted` labels or join the Discussions board to coordinate efforts.